 Copenhagen Burnout Inventory (CBI) [40].
 The CBI is a self-reported measure of burnout that consists of 19 items describing different burnout aspects rated on a 5-point scale from 0 (never/almost never) to 4 (always).
-It contains three sub-scales measuring personal burnout, work-related burnout, and client-related burnout.
-In the current study, we included 14 items from the original CBI scale: five items measuring personal burnout (items 1-5).
-Four items measuring work-related burnout (items 6-9).
-Three items measure client-related burnout (items 12-14), and two general items (items 10-11).
-Scores range from 0 to 100 and are classified as follows: always = 100 points, often = 75 points, sometimes = 50 points, seldom = 25 points, and never/almost never = 0 points.
-The total score is the average score on all items.
-Scores of 50-74 represent moderate burnout, 75-99 represent high burnout, and 100 represent severe burnout.
-In the current study, Cronbach’s alpha was found to be α = 0.797, indicating high reliability.
+It contains three subscales measuring personal burnout, work-related burnout, and client-related burnout.
+In the current study, we included 14 items from the original CBI scale: five items measuring personal burnout (items 1–5), four items measuring work-related burnout (items 6–9), three items measuring client-related burnout (items 12–14), and two general items (items 10–11).
+Scores ranged from 0 to 100 and were classified as follows: always = 100 points, often = 75 points, sometimes = 50 points, seldom = 25 points, and never/almost never = 0 points.
+The total score was the average score on all items.
+Scores of 50–74 represent moderate burnout, 75–99 represent high burnout, and 100 represent severe burnout.
+In the current study, Cronbach’s alpha was found to be 0.797, indicating high reliability.

 Statistical analysis

-Data analysis was carried out using IBM SPSS Statistics 29.0 software.
-Reliability was examined using Cronbach’s alpha.
-An analysis of descriptive statistics was conducted to explore the demographics and characteristics of the respondents.
-Descriptive statistics were used to summarize included variables using numbers with percentages for categorical variables and means with standard deviation (SD) for continuous variables.
-Spearman correlations were calculated to examine the association between resilience, anxiety, stress, and burnout.
-Differences in anxiety and stress levels between sociodemographic variables of respondents were tested with Chi-square.
-Differences in burnout level (who had normal distribution) between sociodemographic variables of respondents were tested using one-way Anova or t-tests.
-Mediation analysis was conducted using PROCESS macro to examine the relationships between anxiety, stress, resilience, and burnout.
+Data analysis was conducted using IBM SPSS Statistics 29.0 software, and reliability was examined using Cronbach’s alpha.
+An analysis of descriptive statistics was performed to explore the respondents’ demographics and characteristics.
+Descriptive statistics were used to summarize the included variables using numbers with percentages for categorical variables and means with standard deviations (SDs) for continuous variables.
+Spearman correlations were calculated to examine the associations between resilience, anxiety, stress, and burnout.
+Differences in anxiety and stress levels by the sociodemographic variables of respondents were tested with a chi-square test.
+Differences in burnout levels (which had a normal distribution) between the sociodemographic variables of respondents were tested using one-way ANOVA or t-tests.
+Mediation analysis was conducted using the PROCESS macro to examine the relationships among anxiety, stress, resilience, and burnout.
 Finally, a multiple linear regression model with burnout as an outcome was tested.
-A p-value of less than 0.05 was considered statistically significant in all tests.
+A p value of less than 0.05 was considered statistically significant in all tests.

 Results

 Of the 465 nurses who responded to the survey, 289 were women (64.4%).
-205 (44.2%) nurses reported working in the center of the country, 165 (35.6%) working in the north of the country and 94 (20.3%) reported working in the south of the country.
-Of the 465 nurses, 17.9% served in the army during the war, and 51% have family members (spouse or children) who served in the army during the war.
-375 (80.6%) of the respondents reported extremely severe anxiety, while 165 (35.4%) reported extremely severe stress.
-Table 1 shows the differences in anxiety and stress levels between sociodemographic groups of the respondents.
+In addition, 205 nurses (44.2%) reported working in the center of the country, 165 (35.6%) reported working in the north, and 94 (20.3%) reported working in the south.
+Of the 465 respondents, 17.9% served in the army during the war and 51% had family members (spouse or children) who served in the army during the war.
+Finally, 375 (80.6%) of the respondents reported extremely severe anxiety, while 165 (35.4%) reported extremely severe stress.
+Table 1 shows the differences in anxiety and stress levels by the respondents’ sociodemographic group.

 Table 1 here